Pudong skyline with Oriental Pearl Tower and Shanghai Tower viewed from The Bund across Huangpu River

 Shanghai is a year-round destination, but the best time to visit depends on the kind of experience you’re after.
 Each season offers something different — from colorful spring parks to warm summer nights and cozy winter lights.

-• Spring (March–May): Spring is arguably the best time to visit Shanghai.
+• Spring (March–May): Arguably the best time to visit Shanghai.
 The weather is mild and comfortable, with average temperatures between 13°C and 22°C (55°F–72°F).
 Flowers are blooming in the city’s parks and gardens, and it’s a great time to explore the French Concession, walk along the Bund, or take a day trip to Suzhou or Hangzhou.

 • Summer (June–August): Summer in Shanghai is hot and humid, with temperatures often hitting 35°C (95°F).
 If you don’t mind the heat, this is when the city feels most alive.
 Expect packed rooftop bars, river cruises, and long, bright evenings.
 Just come prepared with sunscreen and plenty of water.
 July and August are also typhoon season, so occasional storms may roll in.